Disappearance of Tammy Kingery: Searches and investigation

 Deputies from the Edgefield County Sheriff's Office responded.
 They, too, attempted to locate Tammy nearby but could not.
 Then they searched the house for any signs that a crime might have been committed; there was nothing unusual.
 Search dogs were given the nursing scrubs Tammy had worn to her job that morning but did not find a trail anywhere.
+A local police dog handler said in 2023 that while heat can make searches for human bodies challenging, it would also have made it easier for dogs to smell a decomposing body from some distance away.

 The search was quickly expanded to use a South Carolina Law Enforcement Division helicopter and more deputies fanned out over a larger area around the Kingery house.
 They also searched a hiking trail near Interstate 20 where Tammy had often gone in the past.
 A notice put out for her drew reports of sightings in the Central Savannah River Area of South Carolina and Georgia around North Augusta, one of a white female walking along the interstate in Columbia County, Georgia, 30 mi to the west.
 But by nighttime, neither Tammy nor any clues to her whereabouts had been found.

 Park, who had personally traveled as far as Atlanta looking for his wife, organized a volunteer search for her a week after her disappearance, but again the woods within 10 miles (16 km) of the house yielded nothing.
 Family and friends produced fliers and distributed them around the area, relying on truck drivers they knew to carry them further away.
 They also set up a Facebook page.

 Deep in the woods near the house, the volunteer searchers caught the scent of something that they thought was a corpse.
 They followed it to an abandoned wooden shack, in an area thick with briars.
 Inside they found sponges, gloves, and a plastic bag containing a dead dog, the source of the stench.
 While many of them believe the shed may have some connection to Tammy's disappearance, the sheriff's office had checked it on their original search and contend that it does not.

 However, some of the volunteers were not so easily convinced.
 "Someone went to a lot of trouble to put that dead dog there," said one family friend.
 Even if it did have nothing to do with Tammy's disappearance, he said, it showed that there were potentially dangerous people in the vicinity of the Kingerys' house.
 Further attempts to search in the woods were curtailed when South Carolina's deer season began shortly afterward, making the woods unsafe.